What are the different compounds of wastewater

 Orthophosphates and total phosphorus

-Orthophosphates (PO4 ions) are the most common and basic form of phosphates in water.
+Orthophosphates (PO4 ions) are the simplest and most common form of phosphates in water.
 Phosphates (called orthophosphates) are an oxidized mineral form of phosphorus.
 Phosphates are present in dissolved, colloidal or solid form.

-The difference between total phosphorus and orthophosphates is a measure of the organic fraction of phosphorus in the water.
+The difference between total phosphorus and orthophosphates is used to measure the organic fraction of phosphorus in water.

 The treatment process must allow the removal of phosphorus components until they reach the legal limits allowed at the outlet of the treatment plant.
 Two methods are available to do this: